mdu830/Password-Gen/README.md

   Refactor javascript code to be more compact
 </li>
 <li>
-  replace prompts with interactive elements on page
+  Replace prompts with interactive elements on page
 </li>